 This eBook edition includes all of the chapters previously seen here on Drewslair.com along with supplemental articles and two entirely new chapters.
 All material has been thoroughly reviewed and updated with a brand new sample application available as a free download.
 A special edition of the JobSearch 2010 application has been designed specifically for use with this new edition of the series.
 The design mode in this example database is completely open and available for you to browse and experiment with as you read through the updated tutorials.

-Previously selling for $9.99, this eBook is now available as a free download from this site and Scribd.com!
+Previously selling for $9.99, this eBook is now available as a free download from Scribd.com!

 Find more Kindle textbooks on Amazon.com.

 Check out the Table of Contents …

 |Using the Sample Database||Intro to JobSearch 2010|

 |Chapter I – Creating the Database||Getting started with a new Access application|

 |Chapter II – Organizing the Data||Understanding Data Normalization|

 |Chapter III – Building the Tables||Setting field and table properties|

 |Chapter IV – Writing the Queries||Using Access queries to read and manipulate data|

 |Chapter V – Understanding SQL||An introduction to Structured Query Language|